Aredruss/Octolendar/README.md

 1) Creating a generator for CardView items, which will contain all information about your planned events.
 2) Setting up a simple SQL-database for storing information about your planned events.
 3) Adding an activity for managing application settings and a small fragment for displaying the most important upcoming events.
-4) An ability to edit an to delete existing information.
+4) An ability to edit and to delete existing information.

 After completing my to-do list I am planning on cleaning up my code and adding some minor features, such as an optional countdown for some events and etc.